Personal Loan vs Personal Line of Credit

 A personal line of credit (LOC) is a type of revolving credit similar to a credit card.
 But funds are typically accessed by writing checks provided by the lender or requesting a funds transfer to your checking account instead of by using a card.

-An LOC is open ended, so the borrower can withdraw the funds repeatedly, up to the credit limit.
+An LOC typically allows the borrower to withdraw funds repeatedly, up to the credit limit.
 Any funds that are withdrawn are subject to repayment with interest.
-When they are repaid, they can be accessed again.
+When they are repaid, they can be accessed again up to your particular credit limit.
 There may be a limit on the number of years the line of credit is available.

-Some lenders may charge fees associated with an LOC.
-There may be a maintenance fee for inactive accounts.
+• Some lenders may assess fees associated with an LOC.
+There may be a maintenance charge for inactive accounts.
 There may also be ongoing fees, monthly or annual, even if the LOC is being used.
-Some other fees may include application fees, check processing fees, late fees, or others.
+Some other expenses may include application fees, check processing fees, and late fees, among others.
 It’s important to be aware of any potential fees before you sign an LOC agreement.

 If you expect to have ongoing expenses or if you have a big expense (like a wedding or home renovation) but don’t know what your final budget will be, this type of borrowing might be a useful financial tool.